 ethtool -ccommand to display the current offload features of a network device:

-34.3.
-Using System Roles to configure ethtool coalesce settings
+40.3.
+Using RHEL System Roles to configure ethtool coalesce settings

 ethtool coalesce settings of a NetworkManager connection.